Proof of Concept: Field Applications

 Working dogs are not defined in isolation.
 They are shaped by the combined pressures of geography, quarry, and use.
 Across generations, these variables determine not only what a dog must do, but what it must be.

 In the Mid-Atlantic region of the United States, these pressures are distinct.
-The landscape is neither fully open nor fully dense; it is a composite of urban, suburban, and rural environments.
+The landscape is neither wide open planes, or heavily forested hardwoods; it is a combination of urban, suburban, and rural environments.
 Game persists in fragmented habitats—woodlots, agricultural edges, drainage corridors, and developed spaces.
-As a result, working dogs must demonstrate not only physical ability, but reliability across inconsistent terrain and proximity to human activity.
+As a result, these working dogs must demonstrate not only physical ability, but reliability and versatility across inconsistent terrain and proximity to human activity.

 Selection in this context prioritizes dogs that are adaptable, controllable, and environmentally stable, capable of functioning without degradation of performance regardless of setting.